openlmi/openlmi-doc/doc/mof/LMI_Battery.rst

     CreationClassName indicates the name of the class or the subclass used in the creation of an instance.
 When used with the other key properties of this class, this property allows all instances of this class and its subclasses to be uniquely identified.

+.. _LMI-Battery-EstimatedRunTime:

+``uint32`` **EstimatedRunTime**

+    EstimatedRunTime is an estimate in minutes of the time that battery charge depletion will occur under the present load conditions if the utility power is off, or is lost and remains off, or a Laptop is disconnected from a power source.

+.. _LMI-Battery-FullChargeCapacity:

+``uint32`` **FullChargeCapacity**

+    The full charge capacity of the battery in mWatt-hours.
+Comparison of this value to the Battery DesignCapacity determines when the Battery requires replacement.
+The end of life of a Battery is typically when the FullCharge Capacity falls below 80% of the DesignCapacity.
+If this property is not supported, enter 0.

 .. _LMI-Battery-SystemCreationClassName:

 ``string`` **SystemCreationClassName**